What is an ISA? Our guide to Individual Savings Accounts

 Cash ISAs offer much of the same functionality as a regular savings account, but with the addition of the tax-free ISA allowance.
 Tax treatment depends on individual circumstances and may change in the future.
 There are three primary types of Cash ISA:

-• Limited Access ISAs allow you to make a set number of cash withdrawals a year.
-If you go over this number, you'll could lose out on some interest.
+- Limited Access ISAs allow you to make a set number of cash withdrawals within a year.
+If you go over this number, you could face interest penalties.
 Limited access accounts tend to come with a variable rate of interest.

-Take a look at all of our Cash ISAs or how ISAs work.
+We currently only offer Cash ISAs.
+Take a look at all of our Cash ISAs or find out more about how ISAs work.

-Lifetime ISAs are government-backed ISAs for people aged 18-39 to save for their first home or retirement tax-free.
+Lifetime ISAs are government backed ISAs for people aged 18-39, designed to help people save for their first home or retirement.
 With a Lifetime ISA, you can save up to £4,000 each year and earn 25% interest on whatever you put in.

 A Children's or Junior ISA allows you to save money for your child until they're 18.
 They work like normal ISAs – for example, you can choose a Cash ISA or Stocks and Shares ISA – but the tax-free allowance is lower at £9,000.
 You'll need to open the account on behalf of your child as their parent or guardian.